notacodebro/LTRMPL-1201/README.md

 <img src="images/clus-log-topo.png" width="1200">

 # Lab Details
-There is my lab.
+This is my lab.
 There are many like it, but this one is mine...

 Your lab is yours and yours alone, so all resources are dedicated per-person.
 IP addresses and login credentials are as follows: